lupinjia/genesis_lr/docs/source/user_guide/getting_started/quick_start.md

 :::{note}
 If you use IsaacGym simulator, the pipeline is the same other than that the simulator window is different.
 :::

+> If you play the policy trained in genesis to IsaacGym, how will it perform?